 Consult with Tribotec

-We have extensive experience in helping customers find the best possible product for heat dissipation electronics in terms of dimensions and performance requirements, and it is best when we can be involved and give tips on how to design the product to facilitate the embedding.
+We have long experience of helping customers find the best possible product for heat dissipation electronics in terms of dimensions and performance requirements, and it is best when we can help provide tips on how to design the product to facilitate moulding.

 Our supplier Momentive is one of the world's leading manufacturers of these materials.